elixir-ecto/ecto/guides/howtos/Many to many and upserts.md

 # Many to many and upserts

-In the [Many to many and casting](many-to-many-and-casting.html) guide we follow the rules imposed by `Ecto.Changeset.cast_assoc/3`, however, doing so is not always possible nor desired.

-In this guide, we are going to look at `Ecto.Changeset.put_assoc/4` in contrast to `cast_assoc/3` and explore some examples.
-Finally, we will learn how to use the upsert feature.
+In this guide we will learn how to use constraints and upserts.
+To showcase those features, we will work on a practical scenario: which is by studying a many to many relationship between posts and tags.

 ## put_assoc vs cast_assoc